Twins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has 71 hits with 11 doubles, nine home runs and 13 walks.
-He has driven in 31 runs with two stolen bases.
+- Bichette has recorded 73 hits with 11 doubles, 10 home runs and 13 walks.
+He has driven in 33 runs with two stolen bases.

-- Bichette will look for his sixth straight game with a hit in this contest.
-In his last five games he is batting .435 with a double, a walk and an RBI.
+- Bichette has recorded at least one hit in six straight games.
+During his last 10 outings he is batting .356 with a double, two home runs, a walk and five RBI.

 Bichette Recent Games